 Habif Properties offers in-house management and leasing with a strong personal touch to assure the highest level of tenant satisfaction for the 280 plus tenants that operate in our properties.
-Our streamlined organizational structure allows us to complete due diligence for new acquisitions in a short time frame to take advantage of fast changing market conditions.
+Our streamlined organizational structure allows us to complete due diligence for new acquisitions quickly to take advantage of fast changing market conditions.

 If you are looking for the perfect commercial property for your business in metro Atlanta, you’ve come to the right place.
 View our current inventory of available properties here.